OfficialTeamUIX/UIX-Lite/README.md

 * An option to select the tHc Main Orb style.
 * Define up to four QuickLaunch titles.
 * Modify the Xbox Live item to say Insignia.
-* All configuration changes can be made in-dashboard via Settings>Configuration.
+* All configuration changes can be made in-dashboard via Settings>UIX Settings.

 ## Installation
 * Since UIX Lite is merely patches for the MS Dash, you must first have a complete working copy of the 5960 MS Dash installed in the root of your C partition before attempting either of the two methods below.